ggfisher/hello-world/midterm_2.md

 |---|---|---|

-Full Functional Dependency
+__*Full Functional Dependency verses Partial Functional Dependency*__

-Partial Functional Dependency
+These topics deal primarily with deciding whether a relation schema is in 2NF.
+Althought not covered specifically in class, they are important topics to understand for the upcoming examples.

 __Topics__